King Pu-tsung

-King Pu-tsung (金溥聰 (Jīn Pǔcōng); born 30 August 1956 in Tainan, Taiwan) is a Taiwanese politician.
+King Pu-tsung (金溥聰 (Jīn Pǔcōng); born 30 August 1956) is a Taiwanese journalist and politician.
 He served as the Secretary-General of the National Security Council from 25 March 2014 until 12 February 2015.
 King was widely regarded as the most important aide to Ma Ying-jeou.
 He served as the Secretary-General of Kuomintang (KMT) from December 2009 to January 2011.
-King also served as Vice Mayor of Taipei from 2002 to 2006 and had previously been a scholar and journalist.
+King also served as Vice Mayor of Taipei from 2002 to 2006 and had previously been a scholar of journalism.
 King is alleged to be a descendant of the Aisin Gioro clan.

-Early life

-King earned his bachelor's degree in journalism from Chinese National Chengchi University, then studied abroad to earn a master's degree in mass communications from Texas Tech University and a Ph.D. in journalism from the University of Texas, Austin in United States.